GioKvirika/MovieManagementApp/README.md

 goal in mind.
 I hope people who have recently started in Web development, and also in Node.js in particular, will find analyzing source code of this project useful.

-DISCLAIMER: When creating this project I was myself learning Node.js - and was a bit new to web development in general, but despite this I hope you will still find this project useful.
-PS.
-The project at least works as far as I have tested.

 **Technology used**

 On the front end we use: HTML, CSS, Bootstrap, Javascript and jQuery.